We’ve written, edited, and republished our favorite chicken books. Our theme? Practical knowledge and techniques used by old-time farmers.

 Our most popular poultry book is Fresh-Air Poultry Houses by Dr. Prince T. Woods.
 Keep your chickens healthy year-round!
 This book is the bible of the open-front poultry movement, an idea so old it’s new again.
 Most chicken coops are inadequately ventilated, making them dark, dank and smelly.
 Chickens, like miners’ canaries, are tough in most ways, but have weak lungs.
 They can take a lot of cold, but get sick if the air quality is poor!
 This 1924 book is a great classic, well worth reading.

-We have also reissued three classic poultry books:
+We have also reissued five additional poultry classics:

 It is impossible to praise these books too highly.